Alkamist/nimgui/README.md

 ### Widgets
 In my current system, widgets are just ref objects and static functions that utilize them and the `Gui`.

 You can `import nimgui/widgets` to have access to some premade widgets I have written.
 They also can serve as an example of how to write widgets.
-For convenience my widgets hold a reference to `Gui`.

 ### Hover and MouseOver
 User interaction with widgets is facilitated by the hover system.
 Only one widget can be hovered at a time.